-Fertility, believe it or not, has been shown to start to decline in the late twenties for women and for mid thirties for men.
-The decline in fertility does not mean that you necessarily won't be able to conceive, but it may mean it will take you longer to conceive (source).
+Fertility, believe it or not, has been shown to start to decline in the late 20s for women and in the mid-30s for men.
+The decline in fertility does not mean that you necessarily won't be able to conceive, but it may mean it will take longer to conceive (source).

 Again, menstrual cramps are very common.
 If they are impeding you from daily activities however, talk to your doctor about your options as well as examine your diet.
 Diet can have an impact on your hormones, which in turn can impact your period.